goodlyrottenapple/lamYcalc/docs/03_itypes/01_itypes.md

 ##Type refinement

-One of the first things we needed to add to the notion of intersection-type assignment (and as a result also to the $\subseteq$ relation on intersection types) was the notion of simple-type refinement.
-The main idea of intersection types for $\lamy$ terms is for the intersection types to "refine" the simple types.
+One of the first things we needed to add to the notion of intersection-type assignment and the $\subseteq$ relation on intersection types was the notion of simple-type refinement.
 Intuitively, this notion should capture the relationship between the "shape" of the intersection and simple types.

-To demonstrate the reason for introducing type refinement, we look at the initial formulation of the (intersection) typing rule $(Y)$:
+To illustrate why we might want to incorporate type refinement into these definitions, we look at the initial formulation of the (intersection) typing rule $(Y)$:

 \begin{center}
   \vskip 1em